 How to make them

 This pancakes recipe is awesome because you need very little oil and you can use one bowl!

 - Melt coconut oil in a microwave safe bowl.

 - Stir your wet ingredients all together: coconut oil, sweet potato puree, eggs, vanilla, maple syrup and milk.

-- Stir the dry ingredients right into the wet ingredients: flour, baking soda, baking powder, spices and salt.
-Mix it up (but don’t overmix)
+- Stir the dry ingredients right into the wet ingredients: flour, baking soda, baking powder, and spices.
+Mix it up (but don't overmix)